 STEP 1: Apply for admission to the MS or PhD in Pharmaceutical Sciences at ApplyTexas.
 Later in the application, for “Area of Interest,” be sure that you select one of the division specific tracks: Health Outcomes, Chemical Biology & Medicinal Chemistry, Molecular Pharmaceutics & Drug Delivery, Pharmacology & Toxicology, or Pharmacotherapy.

 STEP 3: Pay the application fee as instructed in ApplyTexas.
 Within 48 hours of submitting your application and paying your application fee through ApplyTexas, you will receive an email from the Graduate & International Admission Center (GIAC) directing you to a status check website (MyStatus) with further instructions.
 You will be assigned an electronic identifier (EID), which will allow you to upload required additional materials listed below.
 Please take careful note of the EID and password as you will need these later to check your admission status.

-STEP 4: Upload your statement of purpose instead of using the statement of purpose box in the application.
-Please do not mail this credential.
+STEP 5: Upload your statement of purpose instead of using the statement of purpose box in the application.

 STEP 6: Upload one official transcript from each college or university attended.
 Please do not mail these credentials, unless you are requested to do so.
 For additional information regarding the submission of transcripts see the GIAC web site.